rOpenGov/noaa/README.md

 Accessing CDO data requires a token (like a unique signature that lets you use the service).

 Get a token by going to [www.ncdc.noaa.gov/cdo-web/token](https://www.ncdc.noaa.gov/cdo-web/token) and entering your email address.
 A token will be immediately sent.
-You can use the same token multiple times.
+You can reuse the same token multiple times.

 ### Accessing Historic Weather Data